nadamadkour/EVARA/User Guide/User Guide.md

 Ecosystem Impact Rating scale examples:
 Severe 	Major	Moderate	Negligent
-Resulting in long term, irreversible impact on the recourses, global supply chain, natural resources, and ecosystems.
-Resulting in short term, irreversible impact on the recourses, global supply chain, natural resources, and ecosystems.
-Resulting in short term, reversable impact on the resources, global supply chain, natural resources, and ecosystems.
+Resulting in long term, irreversible impact on the resources, global supply chain, natural resources, and ecosystems.
+Resulting in short term, irreversible impact on the resources, global supply chain, natural resources, and ecosystems.
+Resulting in short term, reversible impact on the resources, global supply chain, natural resources, and ecosystems.
 Resulting in little to no impact on the resources, global supply chain, natural resources, and ecosystems.
 These examples are meant to serve as possible descriptions of each category and are context dependent.
 Organizational Impact Rating:
 Rating the impact of the violation on the organization.
 Impact on the environment includes potential harm to business operations, security breaches, monetary loss, and harm to reputation (Tabassi, 2023).